Sick of TV? Sick of cooking? Sick of being cooped up in your house all the time? Cabin fever has reached an all-time high.

 Giant cement corn cobs

-This field of corn cobs has a duel purpose; pay homage to the farmer who once labored over the land and also remind residents and passersby of Dublin’s rich agricultural history.
+This field of corn cobs has a dual purpose; pay homage to the farmer who once labored over the land and also remind residents and passersby of Dublin’s rich agricultural history.
 Plus, everyone’s got a soft spot for a super obscure roadside attraction to make all your social media follows wonder, “Where the hell are you?”

 Early Television Museum